FSou1/typescript-algorithms/src/algorithms/graph/dijkstra/README.md

 ## Applications

+Same as the others algorithms (e.g. Bellman-Ford) for finding the shortest path:

 * Searching for a shortest path
 * Build an optimal path at geographical maps
 * Network routing protocols